JozefJarosciak/AWS-Connect-Manager/README.md

 - Run: AWS-Connect-Manager.exe

 # Source Code & Licensing
+- This project is open-source released under GNU GENERAL PUBLIC LICENSE - Version 2, June 1991.
+- Feel free to fork and further enhance this project.
 - Application is coded entirely in C# using Visual Studio.
 - No third-party dependencies except ConEmu (open-source tabbed terminal emulator for Windows).

-# License
-- This project is open-source released under GNU GENERAL PUBLIC LICENSE - Version 2, June 1991.
-- Feel free to fork and further enhance this project.

 # Support
 - Having trouble?
 Contact me, I'll try to help as much as I can.